Dan Roushar

-Dan Roushar (born September 27, 1960) is an American football coach who is the offensive line coach for the Chicago Bears.
+Dan Roushar Jr. (born September 27, 1960) is an American football coach who is the offensive line coach for the Chicago Bears of the National Football League (NFL).
+He attended Northern Illinois.

+Playing career

+Roushar was primarily a quarterback for the Northern Illinois Huskies football team, where he was particularly known for his scrambling ability.
+His mobility encouraged the Huskies to slot him at wide receiver on occasion.

 Coaching career

+After graduating, Roushar became was a recruiting assistant under new NIU head coach Lee Corso before being assigned to coach tight ends during the season.
+In 1986, he followed offensive coordinator Bill Lynch to Butler to become their new OC and offensive line coach.

-He was the offensive coordinator at Michigan State.
-Roushar has served as an assistant coach with several teams, beginning in 1986 as the offensive backfield coach with Butler.
-He formerly held the offensive coordinator position at Butler, Ball State, Northern Illinois, Illinois, and offensive line coach at Cincinnati.
+He later worked in the same position for Michigan State, Ball State, Northern Illinois, and Illinois.
+He was also offensive line coach at Cincinnati.

 On February 16, 2013, the New Orleans Saints hired Roushar as their running backs coach.
 He served in a variety of roles over a decade with the team, performing duties as running backs coach, tight ends coach, offense line coach, and run game coordinator.
-On January 19, 2023, Rouchar was dismissed by the Saints.

-On February 9, 2023, Rouchar was hired by Tulane University to serve as the team's offensive line coach.
+On January 19, 2023, Roushar was dismissed by the Saints.
+He contemplated retiring after leaving the Saints, but was recruited by Tulane University to serve as their team's offensive line coach.

-On February 3, 2025, the Chicago Bears hired Roushar as their offensive line coach.
+Roushar was officially hired by Tulane on February 9, 2023.

+After the 2024 season, he intended to retire for good but was convinced to remain in coaching by new Chicago Bears head coach Ben Johnson.
+The Bears formally named him their offensive line coach on February 3, 2025.

+Personal life

+His father Dan Roushar Sr. was a social studies teacher at Clinton High School who also coached the basketball and sophomore football teams.